 The timer function uses the calculator’s display multiplexing circuit, which is controlled by an LC oscillator.
 I substituted a MEMS oscillator, which proved to be exteremely accurate.
 The resulting machine showed a stopwatch accuracy of 1 second drift in 24 hours.

 While I had the calculator apart, I also modified the ‘ENTER’ key, so I could access the timer with ‘RCL’ followed by ‘ENTER’, rather than the cumbersome ‘RCL’ followed by ‘CHS 7 8’ pressed simultaneously.

 I sell a HP-45 timer modification kit containing complete pictorial instructions, the programmable oscillator, and the modification for the ENTER key.
 Cost is $40 US.
 Domestic shipping is $5, International shipping is $15.
 E-mail me at firstname.lastname@example.org with “HP 45 ” in the title for purchase instructions.
 I accept Paypal or money orders.
-Update – SOLD OUT OF THE STOPWATCH KIT.
-If there’s enough interest, I’ll make some more.
+Jan 2019 update: I have 2 of these kits for sale.
+I’ll make more if there’s interest.